-A comparison between the available funds and the total estimated needs is presented in Figure 29.
-As of 2014, European nuclear operators had dedicated assets that would cover 52 % of the total estimated decommissioning and waste management costs.
-This compares to the useful life incurred at the same date, estimated at 64 % (calculated with the approved operating lifes at the date of drafting this report).
+An indicative comparison between the available funds and the total estimated needs is presented in Figure 29.
+As of 2014, European nuclear operators had dedicated assets that would cover 51 % of the total estimated decommissioning and waste management costs.
+This compares to the useful life incurred at the same date, estimated at 64 %.